 Originally from Conyers, Ga., Kayla Rowser trained at the Magdalena Maury School of Classical Ballet in Fayetteville, Ga., with Georgia Youth Ballet under the direction of Magdalena Maury, Jonsie Pollock and Magda Aunon.

 After graduating high school, Rowser joined Charleston Ballet Theatre for a season before joining Nashville Ballet's second company, NB2, in 2007.
 In her two years as a trainee, she performed with the main company in several series before being promoted to an apprentice.

-Kayla was featured as one of Dance Magazine’s “Top 25 to Watch” in 2013 in addition to being featured in Pointe Magazine and on the Huffington Post.
-Miss Rowser performed excerpts of Christopher Stuart’s Under the Lights at the Kansas City Dance Festival, Spoleto Dance Festival and Spring to Dance in St. Louis.
+Rowser was featured as one of Dance Magazine’s “Top 25 to Watch” in 2013, in addition to being featured in Pointe Magazine and Huffington Post.
+She performed excerpts of Christopher Stuart’s Under the Lights at the Kansas City Dance Festival, Spoleto Dance Festival and Spring to Dance in St. Louis.
 When not rehearsing or performing, she enjoys teaching ballet to young students and accepted an invitation to teach master classes at Yale University.
 Rowser is currently working toward a degree in communications and was awarded the Individual Artist Fellowship by the Tennessee Arts Commission in 2015 for her artistic achievements.
 Outside of the studio, Rowser enjoys cooking, yoga and exploring Nashville when she is not studying in pursuit of a bachelor's degree in Communications.